carpentries-incubator/managing-computational-projects/_extras/08-KanbanTutorial.md

+---
-# Kanban Boards for Project Management
+title: Kanban Boards for Project Management
+---

 Within Github, the Projects Tab can provide a board with cards to organise issues collaboratively.
 If a team is already working within Github, this can be beneficial as everything remains in the same place.